The Divinity of Jesus Christ:

 The Walk of God

-The Old Testament states that God alone stretches out the heavens and walks or treads on the seas (Job 9:1-13).
-This poetic description emphasises that God is the Almighty Creator and rules supreme over creation.
+The Old Testament states that God stretches out the heavens and walks on the waves of the sea (Job 9:8-11).
+These poetic descriptions emphasise that God is the Almighty Creator and rules supreme over creation.
 That Jesus is God according to the New Testament is seen from how Jesus walks where only God can walk (Mark 6:45-53, see also Matthew 14:22-34 & John 6:16-21).
-As the disciples of Jesus are trapped in a fierce storm on the Sea of Galilee, Jesus walks on the waters and thereby evidences his authority over creation as God.
+As the disciples were trapped in a fierce storm on the Sea of Galilee, Jesus walked on the sea and evidenced his authority over creation as God.
 Two further considerations should be noted in support of this.

 First, Jesus responded to the fear of the disciples in Mark 6:45-53 by saying, “Take courage.
 It is I. Don’t be afraid”.
-The phrase “It is I” (Greek: Ego Eimi) matches the divine name given to Moses in Exodus (Exodus 3:14).
-In Exodus 3:14, God reveals Himself to Moses by saying, “I Am Who I Am” (Greek: Ego Eimi Ho On).
-That Jesus is using the divine name as God is seen from the comment that Jesus intended to “pass by” the disciples as Jesus walked toward them on the sea.
-This is a peculiar phrase given that the intention of Jesus was to meet with the disciples rather than to pass them by.
+The phrase “It is I” (Greek: Ego Eimi) matches the divine name given to Moses by God (Exodus 3:13-14).
+In Exodus 3:13-14, God revealed Himself to Moses by saying, “I Am Who I Am” (Greek: Ego Eimi Ho On).
+That Jesus is using the divine name as God is seen from the comment that Jesus intended to “pass by” the disciples as Jesus walked on the sea.
+This is peculiar given that the intention of Jesus was to meet with the disciples rather than to pass by.
 However, Exodus (Exodus 33:12-23) says that Moses was placed within or behind a rock when the glory of God “passed by”.
-Jesus is therefore reenacting or recalling the story of Moses as the disciples see the glory of Jesus (God) pass them by (so to speak).
-In summary, the glory of Jesus as God passed by the disciples (in fulfilment of Exodus 33:12-33) as Jesus exercised divine power (in fulfilment of Job 9:1-13) and used the divine name (in fulfilment of Exodus 3:14).
-See also how the confusion of the disciples in seeing Jesus walk on the sea in Mark 6:48-50 matches the description of Job as God "passes" by in Job 9:10-11.
+Jesus is therefore reenacting or recalling the story of Moses as the disciples see the glory of Jesus (God) pass by them.
+See also how the confusion of the disciples in seeing Jesus walk on the sea matches the description of Job as God "passes" by in Job 9:10-11.

-Second, Mark states that the disciples were confused and amazed at Jesus walking on the water because they had failed to understand the miracle of the loaves.
-Before Jesus had sent the disciples across the Sea of Galilee, Jesus had miraculously fed a crowd of five thousand in the wilderness by multiplying bread and fish (Mark 6:30-44).
-In like manner, God had miraculously provided manna and quail in the wilderness for the Israelites as they journeyed towards the promised land (Exodus 16:1-36).
-Mark’s point is that the disciples should have recognised this parallel and acknowledged Jesus as the God of Israel (the God who miraculously provides sustenance in lonely and destitute places) before Jesus had (again) displayed his divinity by walking on the sea.
-Unfortunately, the disciples had failed to recognise the true significance of either miracle, hence their bewilderment when Jesus walked on the water.
+Second, Mark states that the disciples were confused and amazed at Jesus walking on the sea because they had failed to understand the miracle of the loaves.
+Before Jesus had sent the disciples across the Sea of Galilee, Jesus had miraculously fed a crowd of five thousand in the wilderness by multiplying bread and fish (Mark 6:30-44, see also Matthew 14:13-21 & John 6:1-15).
+In like manner, God had miraculously provided manna and quail (bread and meat) in the wilderness for the Israelites as they journeyed towards the promised land (Exodus 16:1-18).
+Mark’s point is that the disciples should have recognised this parallel and acknowledged Jesus as the God of Israel (the God who miraculously provides food in lonely and secluded places) before Jesus had (again) displayed his divinity by walking on the sea.
+Unfortunately, the disciples had failed to recognise the true significance of either miracle, hence their bewilderment in seeing Jesus walk on the water.

 --------------------------------------------------